Classic Fiction

 Paper Book

-William Golding's Lord of the Flies is a dystopian classic: 'exciting, relevant and thought-provoking' (Stephen King).
+This dystopian classic, which has sold over 25 million copies, is 'exciting, relevant and thought-provoking' (Stephen King).
 When a group of schoolboys are stranded on a desert island, what could go wrong?
 'One of my favorite books - I...

 King Solomon's mines